The Complete Guide to Adjustment of Status Through Marriage

 Marriage Status Adjustment Checklist

-Most evidence establishing the legitimacy of the marriage should be provided when filing USCIS Form I-130 petition.
+Most evidence establishing the legitimacy of the marriage should be provided when filing the USCIS Form I-130 petition.
 Examples include, but are not limited to, the following:

 - Pictures of the couple together and with family and friends at numerous events and occasions